tristan3214/fits-polygon-exclusion/README.md

 ###Making A Polygon

+####Synopsis
+There are two ways to make a polygon, by hand or using the supplied GUI to draw one on (note the dependencies for the latter case).
+The first thing to consider when making a polygon is to consider the coordinates being used.
+The GUI will only output in the image X and Y pixel coords but can be easily transformed to RA and DEC using astropy.

+For the purpose of X and Y as well as RA and DEC they are essentially flat against the FITS image making the code compatibale across both types.
+However, if you were to generate points to make in a polygon one needs to take care about the coordinates.
+For, example generating a circle in RA and DEC versus hand making one requires a transformation.

+Skip to "Encapsulating the Polygon" section for details on how to use the work horse of this code.

 ####Running it
 First you need to run MakePolygon.py with `python MakePolygon.py`.
 The application will open up with an empty matplotlib figure box, the matplotlib toolbar, a file and edit menu, a contrast slider, and a read-only text box.